 Historic Mill Creek Discovery Park

 Mill Creek, located on US-23, a few miles southeast of Mackinaw City, was constructed by Scotsman Robert Campbell in 1780, making it one of the first industrial sites in the Great Lakes area.
 The mill, now faithfully reconstructed, provided sawn lumber for the Mackinac Island settlers.
 Today, the water-powered sawmill sits in a delightful wooded setting among nature trails and forest management displays, providing an interesting attraction for numerous visitors.
 Demonstrations are given of logs being sawn, craftsmen in period dress show how houses were built, and a nature programme to encourage visitors to discover the area's flora and fauna is offered.
-The site includes a picnic area, or there is a cookhouse serving lunches and snacks.
+The site includes a picnic area, and there is a cookhouse serving lunches and snacks.
 The surrounding area includes four miles (6km) of nature trails that bypass an active beaver colony.